Fans accuse Zazu of making bike men scarce as he reportedly signs another artist

 - Portable Zazu has shared a video of a new artist who he reportedly recently signed to his Zeh Nation label

-- This comes barely hours after the Zazu crooner unveiled two new signees on his social media timeline
+- This came barely hours after the Zazu crooner unveiled two new signees on his social media timeline

 - However, his new signee has stirred reactions as some netizens accused Portable of signing bike men in the Sango Ota area of Ogun state to his label